ministryofjustice/analytical-platform/CONTRIBUTING.md

 ## Code of Conduct

-The Ministry of Justice [Code of Conduct](https://github.com/ministryofjustice/.github/blob/main/CODE_OF_CONDUCT.md) is used to govern the project and those participating].
+The Ministry of Justice [Code of Conduct](https://github.com/ministryofjustice/.github/blob/main/CODE_OF_CONDUCT.md) is used to govern the project and those participating.
 Please report unacceptable behavior to the maintainers or administrators.